locborgtus/xcountry-roadtrip-2023/docs/README.md

 |:--:|
 | *Charging at a busy Supercharger in Ellensburg, Washington* |

-**Let me make this clear: there was no range anxiety in the MYP on this trip.** The Tesla Supercharger infrastructure along established routes is very mature, and range anxiety is a thing of the past.
-Simply punch in your destination, and let the car navigation plan your charge stops.
-Follow recommended charging stops, adhere to speed limits, and you’re good to go.
+**Let me make this clear: there was no range anxiety in the MYP on this trip.** The Tesla Supercharger infrastructure along established routes is very mature.
+I felt no range anxiety, because there are usually a charger within 50 - 75 miles no matter where I am on the route.
+I simply punch in my destination for the day, and let the car navigation plan your charge stops.
+I follow the recommended charging stops, adhere to speed limits, and I arrive very close to the predicted charge level at the stop.
+This wasn't always true, especially before Tesla navigation accounted for wind speed.

 | ![supercharger map in north america](assets/images/supercharger_map.png) |
 |:--:|